AdobeDocs/app-builder-template-registry/src/pages/index.md

 ## Overview

 Developers can submit their templates to the Template Registry and get them reviewed and endorsed by Adobe.
-Template Registry stores public template metadata only.
-Code packages are published by 3rd-party developers and are hosted on NPM.

 ## Discover